Guest Rooms, Decor and Ameneties

 Free Use of Disney Transportation.
 Port Orleans has a bus service providing regular transfers to all the parks and water parks, plus a ferry boat service to the Disney Springs shopping and dining area.
 The monorail and other ferry boat services are all available for hotel guests too.
 This facility makes it easy to pop back to your hotel for a midday break or a refreshing dip in the pool.

 Free parking at the Walt Disney World theme parks.
 You will be given a parking permit to place in the front dash of your car which entitles you to free parking at the theme parks for the duration of your stay.

 Free Package Delivery to the Resort.
-Any purchases made around the parks or Downtown Disney can be delivered back to your hotel where they will be available to collect from the resort shop after 1pm the next day (or after 1pm the following day if you purchase your goods later than the pickup cut-off time).
+Any purchases made around the parks or Disney Springs can be delivered back to your hotel where they will be available to collect from the resort shop after 1pm the next day (or after 1pm the following day if you purchase your goods later than the pickup cut-off time).

 Disney’s Magical Express.
 Guests arriving at Orlando International Airport can make use of Disney’s free Magical Express service which whisks their baggage away directly to their hotel room while they catch the shuttle bus service.

 Disney Dining Plan.
 For an extra charge, on-site guests can pre-pay for all their meals (one snack, one counter service and one table service meal per day for your entire stay).
 There is also a more inclusive Deluxe version of this plan at a slightly higher charge.
 Naturally, terms and conditions apply.